ramancodians/smart_home/README.md

 ### Mobile App

-The mobile app is a react native application so you can download the app [here](https://play.google.com/store/apps/details?id=com.smarthome.mobile) or download this repo and [deploy](http://facebook.github.io/react-native/docs/getting-started.html) directly on your device.
+To use, download 'mobile' directory and [deploy](http://facebook.github.io/react-native/docs/getting-started.html) directly on your device.
 Note that the app only works with android at the moment as I have not properly configured the ios side yet.

 ```
 cd mobile